Highlands has a CFA Depot and Community Hall, with tennis court attached.

 Little is known of the indigenous people of the Highlands area.
 Tools and artefacts have been found on some farms.
 The indications are that the Taungurong people spent a good deal of their time around the Goulburn River and ventured into the Highlands area for hunting particularly during the summer months.
 To date there has been no survey of Aboriginal sites of significance.

-The community commemorates the Taungurong people through the Taungurong Creek Reserve, situated near the Highlands Primary School.
+The community commemorates the Taungurong people through the Taungurong Creek Reserve, situated near the intersection of Ghin Ghin road and Highlands road.

 In the 1840's an area of approximately 100,000 acres (40,500 hectare) was taken up in pastoral leases.
 Four large unfenced holdings were created; 'Kobyboyn' held by Gideon Stewart; 'Dropmore' by Henry Kent Hughes; 'Ghin Ghin' by Campbell; and 'Switzerland' by Donaldson and Urquart.